MenxLi/mgrad/Readme.md

 }
 ```

 Run with `cargo doc --open` to see the documentation.
+More examples can be found in the `examples` folder.